Summertime Reads for Historical Fiction Fans

 Book Summary

 The successful Riva siblings are always the envy of those around them in Malibu.
-Their father is legendary 70s singer Mick Riva, but each of the four siblings found success of their own in pursuits, like professional surfing and photography.
+Their father is the legendary 1970s singer Mick Riva, but each of the four siblings has found success in their own pursuits, including professional surfing and photography.

 The book is set in 1983 at sister Nina’s famous end-of-summer beach house party.
-By midnight, the party is out of control.
-Before dawn, Nina’s mansion has been burned to the ground.
+By midnight, the party was out of control.
+Before dawn, Nina’s mansion had been burned to the ground.

-During this unforgettable night, each sibling has secrets revealed.
+During this unforgettable night, each sibling’s secrets are revealed.

 This novel made our 2021 Readers’ Favorites list!
 In the words of our readers, Malibu Rising is “descriptive and engaging with a strong storyline, great characters, and a lot of emotion.”
 Another reader explained, “I love when you know how a book ends, but you have no idea how you’ll get there.
 Great story of family.
 All of the 1980s references were wonderful!”